1. Make things personal

 Chatbots get a bad name.
-They can make us think of a customer typing a question and being met with an abrupt, “Computer says no.” They can seem cold, corporate, and everything that an eCommerce store doesn’t want to be!
+They can make us think of a customer typing a question and being met with an abrupt, “Computer says no.” They can seem cold, corporate, and everything an eCommerce store doesn’t want to be!

 But here’s the thing for the vast majority of businesses, chatbots are the only affordable way to provide 24-hour support.
-Moreover, technology has advanced to the point where they can offer an excellent service.
+Moreover, technology has advanced to the point where they can offer excellent service.

 These factors combined lead to a prediction that, very soon, just 15% of customer interactions will be dealt with by human agents.

 Machine learning allows chatbots to help your customers in two ways: